-Seijts et al., [30] emphasizes the value of character in leadership and the discrepancy between how leaders are recruited, chosen, promoted, and developed, and how much emphasis is placed on character versus how it is really used.
-However, another study contradict that the results imply that teachers' trust in school principals is low.
+Seijts et al., [40]emphasize the value of character in leadership and the discrepancy between how leaders are recruited, chosen, promoted, and developed, and how much emphasis is placed on character versus how it is used.
+However, another study contradicts the results implying that teachers' trust in school principals is low.
 The primary cause is inexperience and incompetence.
 Teachers have expressed worries about principals' lack of management and administrative expertise in schools, which has made them less trusted to run the institution.
-In addition, teachers have a complaint about inefficient school management: they want their principals to respect them, administer the school well, and treat them equally.
+In addition, teachers have complained about inefficient school management: they want their principals to respect them, administer the school well, and treat them equally.
 Teachers, however, believe that things are becoming worse every day, which shows that they don't trust the principals to live up to these standards [1].